aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/element/getelementsbyclassname/_index.md

 ---
 title: Element.GetElementsByClassName
 second_title: Aspose.SVG for .NET API Reference
-description: Element method.
+description: Element GetElementsByClassName method.
 Returns a live NodeList object containing all the elements in the document that have all the classes specified in argument. http//www.w3.org/TR/dom/
 type: docs
 weight: 280
 url: /net/aspose.svg.dom/element/getelementsbyclassname/